ltrgoddard/thesis/bibl.markdown

 ## General

+Abir-Am, Pnina G., 'The Biotheoretical Gathering, Transdisciplinary Authority and the Incipient Legitimation of Molecular Biology in the 1930s: New Perspective on the Historical Sociology of Science', *History of Science*, 25 (1987), pp. 1--70
 'A century of U.S. influence on Arab education', *The Times* (11 October 1966), p.
 11
 Advert, *The Times* (29 August 1969], p.
 23
 Alan Walker, *Edward Upward: A Bibliography* (London: Enitharmon Press, 2000)